zengm-games/zengm/README.md

 a pull request.

-It's also probably a good idea to create an [issue on GitHub](https://github.com/dumbmatter/basketball-gm/issues) before you start working on something to keep me in the loop.
+It's also probably a good idea to create an [issue on GitHub](https://github.com/dumbmatter/gm-games/issues) before you start working on something to keep me in the loop.

 ## Less Important Development Info

-### Basketball stuff
+### Sport-specific stuff

-Abbreviations of stats should be done like basketball-reference.com stat pages.
+Abbreviations of stats should be done like basketball-reference.com and football-reference.com stat pages.
 For instance, "defensive rebounds" is "drb".

 ### Thank you BrowserStack